 The Women Owning Adventure Travel Right Now

-For people who want the best things to see and do in a destination.
+For those who want the best things to see and do in a destination.

-My go-to show for learning about a destination.
-By all accounts, it’s also one of the
+My go-to show for learning about a country or city.
+By all accounts, it’s also listened to by millions around the world.

 When I visited Budapest the first time, I listened to an episode which took the form of an interview with Jennifer Dombrowski from Luxe Adventure Traveller.
 This really helped me get a feel for the city and an understanding of the best things to do.